kokkos/kokkos-fft/README.md

 In this example, the 1D batched `rfft` over 2D View along `axis -1` is executed.
 Some basic examples are found in [examples](examples).

-## Disclaimer
-**kokkos-fft is under development and subject to change without warning.
-The authors do not guarantee that this code runs correctly in all the environments.**

 ## Using kokkos-fft
 For the moment, there are two ways to use kokkos-fft: including as a subdirectory in CMake project or installing as a library.
 First of all, you need to clone this repo.
 ```bash